ShereenHeshamLotfy/NYC_Taxi_2024_Analysis/README.md

 spatial and temporal analysis

-📄 License and Data Source
+# 📄 License and Data Source

 The raw data is provided by the New York City public open data program through the NYC Taxi and Limousine Commission (TLC).

 This project focuses solely on data cleaning, preparation, and analytical use of the publicly available datasets.

-📊 Overview Dashboard:
+# 📊 Overview Dashboard:
 <img width="1332" height="713" alt="image" src="https://github.com/user-attachments/assets/b3322074-9ebc-4435-84e7-e46bf00b668e" />

 If you want to see my work you can use this link:https://drive.google.com/drive/folders/1SHdOdg9_Y5N768sDD0rAdKw79IaP0aBr?usp=sharing
+You can see full Power BI File from Here: